apresdev/apres-terraform/modules/aws/rds/README.md

 ## Decisions

 This module contains the following decisions:
-* The module only support Aurora PostgreSQL and Aurora MySQL.
+* The module only support Aurora.
 Aurora is extremely performant and scalable, and removes enough of the administration overhead, like managing disk space, that the extra cost is worth it.
 * For Aurora MySQL, only Aurora MySQL 2.x (MySQL 5.7) and greater are supported.
 Aurora MySQL 1.x (MySQL v5.6) is not supported, as it lacks some functionality.
+* All versions of Aurora PostgreSQL are supported.
 * DB instances will automatically be created in the persistence subnets, which has no internet access, inbound or outbound.
   That is, your DB instances will _never_ be available to the internet.
+The instance will be accessible to your clients using the security groups, see [Network Security](#network-security).
-* When using Aurora Servless, only Serverless v2 is supported, as Serverless v1 is near end of life at time of writing.
+* When using Aurora Serverless, only Serverless v2 is supported, as Serverless v1 is near end of life at time of writing.
 * This module does not support direct integration between Amazon Aurora and AWS Secrets Manager due to limitations, see the [Managing the Master Password](#managing-the-master-password) section for further details.